Three times a week, we do our podcast, Verdict with Ted Cruz.

 He shoved documents down his socks.

-He shoved documents down this backside, and he walked out of there with those documents.
+And he walked out of there with those documents.

-Now, if ever the espionage act would ever apply, it would be in that case.
+Now, if ever the Espionage Act would ever apply, it would be in that case.

 And he got a slap on the wrist, as you know.